etingof/snmpfwd/docs/source/index.rst

 The SNMP Proxy forwarder tool works as an application-level SNMP proxy logically split onto two parts: server and client.
-The server part acts as SNMP agent while the client part is SNMP manager.
+The server part acts as `SNMP agent <https://tools.ietf.org/html/rfc3411#section-3.1.3.2>`_ while the client part is `SNMP manager <https://tools.ietf.org/html/rfc3411#section-3.1.3.1>`_.
 These parts maintain persistent, authenticated and encrypted connections with each other for the purpose of passing SNMP messages back and forth.

 Server and client parts may reside at different networks thus improving